Travel Icon: Torres del Paine

-The centrepiece of the park is the mountain range referred to as 'El Massif'.
+The centerpiece of the park is the mountain range referred to as 'El Massif'.
 Here, you find yourself enveloped by soaring crags and constantly changing vistas.
 The famous towers spike the horizon, arguably providing one of the most dramatic landscapes the world has to offer.

 For those in search of wildlife, prepare to become puma obsessed as every distant patch of grass, every lone rock and every smaller mammal becomes a possible sighting.
 Huge condors circle above, while guanacos and the ostrich-like rhea provide ground-level entertainment for passing visitors.